Home » Can I Keep Hermit Crabs from The Beach?

 Food and Water

-Land hermit crabs can’t hold their breath indefinitely, so you’ll need to provide easy entry and exit points from the water to prevent drowning.
+Land hermit crabs can’t hold their breath indefinitely, so you must provide easy entry and exit points from the water to prevent drowning.
+Plastic ramps are ideal, but you can build a bridge with building blocks.

 Recreation

-You can get a pre-constructed climbing apparatus from a pet store.
 Alternatively, gather wood from a natural location and bake it.
 Not all wood is safe for hermit crabs.
+It must also be sterilized to prevent the introduction of harmful substances and bugs.

 General Health